Loup-Garou911XD/bombsquad_server-termux/README.md

 # bombsquad_server-termux
 This repository is to help you run a bombsquad server on termux

+If you find this helpful, consider giving the repository a [⭐](https://github.com/Loup-Garou911XD/bombsquad_server-termux/stargazers)

 ## Features
 + One command setup